 We arrived at the dirt turnoff.

 Before hitting the dunes, I wanted to check out Boar’s Tusk, a rock formation that rises up in the middle of nowhere, is essentially a volcanic plug.
 So we start our drive, which is actually quite long, and realize OMG, this entire road is corrugation hell.
 If you have never driven on a corrugated road, it’s an extremely unpleasant experience.
-If feels like Thor has picked up your vehicle with you in it, and is shaking it like a salt shaker, and the more carefully you drive, it seems the worst it is.
-After about a mile of it, we couldn’t take it anymore.
-So we pulled over for a little chat….so I decided I would try something else, instead of driving slowly, Im going to hit the pedal to the metal and go fast Ricky Bobby, hoping that my tires wouldn’t have the time to fall into the dips and the ride would smooth out.
+If feels like Thor has picked up your vehicle with you in it, and is shaking it like a clogged salt shaker, and the more carefully you drive, it seems the worst it gets.
+After about a mile of punishment, we couldn’t take it anymore.
+So we pulled over for a little chat….so I decided I would try something else, instead of driving slowly, Im going to hit the pedal to the metal and “go fast Ricky Bobby,” hoping that my tires wouldn’t have the time to fall into the dips and the ride would smooth out.
 I also knew that this puts A LOT of strain on the shocks (I run Rancho 9000s), but regardless, driving slowly was not an option, especially for 28 miles.
 In the trailer you see me bombing down that road, and wouldn’t you know it, the ride was as smooth as butter.
 We did pass a few rental “SUVs” that were pulled over with what looked like smoking brakes, but it wasn’t the brakes that were smoking, it was their shock fluid.
 Another vehicle had 2 puddles near the back tires, the shocks puked up all their fluid.
 I felt mine at the end of the ride and while they were fairly warm, they were not blown or had any damage.

 After a few miles, we arrive at the turnoff for boars tusk.
 I make it about 100 feet before realizing Im driving in pretty caked mud..dry at the surface but sopping wet underneath…it must have rained here very recently, and the conditions made the road impassable.
 To add insult to injury, before my trip, I ordered a set of MAXTRAX to help if I got stuck in the sand or mud, but UPS lost the shipment, and it was too late to order another set before my Sunday departure.
 To make it not a total loss, I said, ok, I can’t get there with the Jeep, let me at least get some drone footage.
 So I bust out the mavic, and let it loose.
 I do a nice 15 flight, and bring it back…only to realize…